OSC Dialogue 2023: Regulating with Purpose

 Continuing Education/Continuing Professional Development at OSC Dialogue 2023

 * As of January 1, 2023 the MFDA and IIROC have come together as New Self-Regulatory Organization of Canada (New SRO).
-The New SRO will accredit CE formerly facilitated by the IIROC Continuing Education program.
+Please note that the CE credits above are only applicable to the IIROC Continuing Education program.

 Law Society of Ontario